todogroup/awesome-ospo/README.md

 - [MeasureOSS](https://github.com/MeasureOSS/Measure) - A contributor relationship management system
 - [GrimoireLab](https://chaoss.github.io/grimoirelab/) - Software development analytics platform supporting more than 30 different data sources, part of CHAOSS Software project from The Linux Foundation
 - [Starfish](https://github.com/indeedeng/starfish) - A tool to identify GitHub contributions within a specified window of time.
 - [Project Portal](https://github.com/SAP/project-portal-for-innersource) - Lists all InnerSource (or Open Source) projects of a company in an interactive and easy to use way.
 Can be used as a template for implementing the "InnerSource portal" pattern by the InnerSource Commons community.
+- [Issue/PR Metrics](https://github.com/github/issue-metrics) - a GitHub Action that searches for pull requests/issues in a repository and measures the time to first response for each issue.
+It then calculates the average time to first response and writes the issues with their time to first response to a Markdown file.
+The issues to search for can be filtered by using a search query.

 ## GitHub Management